akdasa-studios/shlokas-server/README.md

 ```

 #### GitHub Personal Access Token
 The GitHub Personal Access Token is required to pull the images from the GitHub Container Registry.
 You can create a token [here](https://github.com/settings/tokens).
-The token should have te `packages:read` permission.
+The token should have the `packages:read` permission.
 After creating the token, you can set it as an environment variable.
 The following commands will build all the images and run the application:

 ```sh
 export GITHUB_TOKEN=your_token